YaN-3k/dots/README.md

-dmenu (buil in my repo) | is a dynamic menu for X tmux | is a terminal multiplexer neovim | is a amazing modal text editor with many plugins vifm | is a vim-like file manager ranger-git | is also a vim-like file manager dunst | is a lightweight notification-daemons
+dmenu (buil in my repo) | is a dynamic menu for X tmux | is a terminal multiplexer neovim | is a amazing modal text editor with many plugins exa | is an improved version of ls vifm | is a vim-like file manager ranger-git | is also a vim-like file manager dunst | is a lightweight notification-daemons